for your Research

 photos, 145 line diagrams & numerous tables.

-years in the making, this is the long awaited study of
+Seven years in the making, this is the long awaited

-a detailed view of designing sustainable systems both
+It takes a detailed view of designing sustainable systems

-important book is divided into three parts.
-Part One:
+this important book is divided into three parts.
+Part

-The permaculture design process in action, how to develop
+design process in action, how to develop your home or

-your home or project on permaculture lines, plus many
+project on permaculture lines, plus many useful skills

-and written in an accessible style by Patrick Whitefield,
+an accessible style by Patrick Whitefield, one of Europe’s

 Principles & Pathways Beyond Sustainability by